abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 }
 ```

-Create `BookStoreStackNavigator` to `./src/navigators/BookStoreNavigator.js`, this navigator will be used for BookStore menu item.
+Create the `BookStoreStackNavigator` in `./src/navigators/BookStoreNavigator.js`, this navigator will be used for the BookStore menu item.

 ```js
 import React from "react";